Monthly Tech-Tip | No tracking! No ads! |

 Besides the above, here are some of the features and advantages I am seeing:

--It opens and saves many professional CAD file types (a major drawback of the restrictions in SolidWorks for Makers).
+-It opens and saves many professional CAD file types (a major drawback in SolidWorks for Makers).

 -It is really fast, login is quick and a drawing can be open in seconds, this is way better than xDesign for Makers (from Solidworks).